mayakarabula/tid-fork/README.md

 (I may put these operations into a makefile or shell script at some point, but it's quite trivial.)

+## what it does

+- Displays the date and time.
+- Can display the battery percentage.
+- Displays the memory use as a percentage.
+- Displays the cpu use as a percentage.
+- Displays the cpu use history as a graph.
+- Can show the current playback state of `mpd`.

 ## usage & configuration

 As of now, _tid_ can be configured through command line arguments.